pelias/documentation/response.md

 #### :warning: Follow these guidelines regarding the `gid`:

 - You should not create your own `gid` strings.
-- `gid` values may not be consistent across releases.
+- `gid` strings may not be consistent across releases.
 - You should not attempt to parse `gid` strings for information or store them for future use.
 You should only use `gid` at the time when you receive the search results.
-One valid use for the `gid` is to retrieve full details on a particular result from the `/place` endpoint.
+One valid use for the `gid` is to retrieve full details on a particular result from the [`/place`](place) endpoint.

 ### `label`
 The `label` is a human-friendly representation of the place, ready to be displayed to an end user.
 The label field attempts to use a format that is right for the region the result is in, although Mapzen Search only supports a few countries at the moment.